Localized structures in two-field systems: exact solutions in the presence of Lorentz symmetry breaking and explicit connection with geometric constraints: Introduction

-One of the first field theory models that takes into account the Lorentz violation was proposed in \cite{Carroll}, with the addition of the term multiplied by a constant vector $k^{\mu}$ that introduces anisotropy in spacetime and thus breaks the Lorentz symmetry.
+Before we start, it is worth to remind that one of the first field theory models that takes into account the Lorentz violation was proposed in \cite{Carroll}, with the addition of the term multiplied by a constant vector $k^{\mu}$ that introduces anisotropy in spacetime and thus breaks the Lorentz symmetry.
 The addition of this term is interesting because of its application at both the classical and quantum level \cite{Petrov}.
 At the classical level, field models with Lorentz-violating extensions can offer a description of certain phenomena in condensed matter \cite{Grushin,Silva,Kosteleck}, since the classical solution behavior displays a role of an electromagnetic wave propagating in a medium with birefringence \cite{Jackiw,Schreck} and rotation of the polarization plane \cite{Jackiw}.
+See also Refs. \cite{LVA,LVB} for Lorentz violation in other contexts.
+Moreover, the anisotropy present under Lorentz violation is also of current interest in applications in condensed matter, as there are materials in which the breaking of isotropy plays important role for the appearance of localized structures \cite{BOOKa,BOOK,Fe01,Fe02}.
+A particularly interesting possibility is the Dzyaloshinskii-Moriya interaction \cite{Dzy,Mo}, which is known to produce effects to stabilize magnetic domain walls and skyrmions in magnetic systems, in particular, in the field of modern spintronics; see, e.g., Ref. \cite{Spin} and references therein.
+In connection with this, we also recall the interesting experimental investigation on magnetic material \cite{PRB}, which showed that the presence of a geometric constriction directly contributes to induce internal structure on the kink-like domain wall there investigated.
+This is an interesting issue, which we will further investigate in the present work, focusing on the connection between Lorentz breaking and the geometric constraint, as studied before in Ref. \cite{geometrical}.
+See also Refs. \cite{RA,RB,RC,RD} for investigations concerning the geometric constraint in other contexts of current interest.